ThomasArts/aetmodel/ThreatModel.md

 General blockchain, allowing whatever actions on the blockchain.

-Different from BitCoin in that it has many more options and that it introduces an oracle.
+Different from BitCoin in that it has many more options and that it introduces oracles, name registration, contracts and state-channels.
-Many more transactions possible than in BitCoin, faster in 2 ways:
+Many more transactions possible than in BitCoin, faster in 3 ways:
 	* Faster block rate
+  * Bitcoin-NG technology with key-blocks and micro-blocks
-	* Offline state channels (micro-payments per second)
+	* Off-chain state channels (micro-payments per second)

 If there are too many transactions, some transaction might be stuck in the pool.